mylesmaxie0/mylesmaxie0/README.md

 <a href=""><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>
 <a href=""><img src="https://img.shields.io/badge/-Medium-12100E?&style=for-the-badge&logo=medium&logoColor=white" /></a>

 I am a Computing student with a strong interest in Cybersecurity.
 What excites me most about this field is the constant challenge it presents.
 Cybersecurity is constantly evolving, requiring continuous learning and adaptation.
-I am particularly interested in security operations, security engineering, automation, and incident response.
+I am particularly interested in security operations, digital forensics, and incident response.
 I am currently seeking an internship position as an entry-level cybersecurity analyst to apply my knowledge and gain hands-on experience in these areas.

 ## Skills